ITRS-Group/cordial/gdna/README.md

         smtp-server: smtp.example.com

         # don't change these two settings unless you also change the
-        # other settings in this config file
+        # other settings in the secrets section of the docker compose
+        # config file
         key-file: /run/secrets/keyfile.aes
         credentials-file: /run/secrets/credentials.json